frappedevs/bubLib/docs/intro.md

 ## Wally Setup

-Install [Wally](https://wally.run/) and once it is nstalled, run `wally init` on your project directory, and then add the various open-sourced modules that you need as wally dependencies.
+Install [Wally](https://wally.run/) and once it is installed, run `wally init` on your project directory, and then add the various open-sourced libraries that you need as wally dependencies.
 For e.g, the following may be a `wally.toml` file for a project that includes a `numberUtil` wally package:

 ```toml